Skip to Content

 If you don’t want to mess with cracking open a whole lobster (I think most steamed lobster dinners are overpriced anyway), just go for a lobster roll.
 Good ones aren’t hard to find.
 Look for a toasted, buttered top-split roll with lobster piled high like the one below from Seafood Sam’s.

-a properly filled lobster roll from sam's
+A properly filled lobster roll from sam's

 Don’t miss Sesuit Harbor Café in Dennis, my favorite place to eat on Cape Cod.
 Nothing is better than sitting outside under the umbrellas on its wide waterfront patio on a warm, sunny day.
 Watch the boats go by with a Lobster Roll in hand and a cold local microbrew within reach.